 In this version of the Designer Challenge, Sabrina was given 3 sofa options to select from and designed a room around one of them.

 Sabrina’s blog is all about her journey of rediscovering her creative passions.
 You can expect to find a lot of DIY, thrifting, decorating and more.
 Be sure to check out her room before and afters, especially her beautiful home office- so jealous!
-(If you missed Part One, you can find out what Alicia did here.)
+(If you missed Part One, check out Alicia’s living room decorating ideas.)

 Hey all, Sabrina from Pink Little Notebook here!

 When it came down to choosing from these three options, I was stumped.
-Deep down, I’m a vintage-type gal and naturally I’m drawn to tufted sofas but that Montauk Emmanuella sofa (option 3)—O.M.G.
+Deep down, I’m a vintage-type gal and naturally I’m drawn to tufted sofas, but that Montauk Emmanuelle sofa (option 3)—O.M.G.
 I’m in love with the gorgeous curves and the lushness of the cushions.
 It’s the type of sofa you just want to make yourself comfortable in.
-So yes, Montauk Emmanuella, you won me over.
+So yes, Montauk Emmanuelle, you won me over.